Ansel Adams: 10 things to know

-A guide to the pioneering photographer and environmentalist forever identified with the majesty of the American West — illustrated with exceptional works offered on 10 December
+A guide to the pioneering photographer and environmentalist forever identified with the majesty of the American West — illustrated with works offered online from 25 March to 8 April

-Adams, born in 1902, grew up in a house amid the dunes of the Golden Gate — the strait between San Francisco and Marin County — before the famous bridge linking the two headlands was built.
+Born in 1902, Ansel Adams grew up in a house amid the dunes of the Golden Gate — the strait between San Francisco and Marin County — before the famous bridge linking the two headlands was built.
 The area around San Francisco was still wild then, and he would go on long hikes which helped him escape troubling aspects of his childhood, such as his unhappy schooling and his parents’ financial worries.

 Adams taught himself how to read music and play the piano, and it seemed destined to be his career.
 But while he dedicated himself to mastering the instrument, from 1916 onwards he also began to visit Yosemite National Park every summer.